 Building my Resilience – practical strategies

 It has been a pleasure to create and run this workshop for you, and I truly hope that you find it useful.
-The key now is to remember to implement the ideas and actions that you have created, and remember to be kind to yourself as well as others around you.
+The key now is to remember to implement the ideas and actions that you have created.

-If there are any issues that arose or questions you would like to discuss, please do contact me.
-You can reach me at firstname.lastname@example.org or 07779 646976.
+If there are any issues or questions you would like to discuss please contact me.
+You can reach me at email@example.com or 07779 646976.